4 Unique Value Proposition Examples to Inspire You

 In one statement, Slack presents three benefits to their product.
 First, they are a collaboration tool for teams.
 This is not unique, but their second component reveals their major differentiation from other communication systems.

 This difference is the ability to jump into a conversation (on a “channel”) and review previous messages.
 It solves the problem of spending time getting new employees caught up by allowing them to read conversations that occurred before they joined the project or company.
 Third, it allows organizations to add tools important to their needs.

 Business class drinks delivery: Craft and small batch drinks delivered to your office.

 The DeskBeers website not only explains their business in two succinct clauses, but they also show the process on the front page using short statements and clean graphics.
 Their options and methods are clearly described in less than 100 words.
-Being a new company with little brand recognition, their value proposition is vital to growing their business.
+Being a new company with little brand recognition, their unique value proposition is vital to growing their business.

-Steps to create a value proposition:
+How to create a unique value proposition:

 Step 1: Know your customers

-An effective value proposition communicates to your customers how your business solves their problems.
+A unique value proposition communicates to your customers how your business solves their problems.
 Your first step is to learn about your customers and their needs.
 Consider what problems may have led them to look for your product.
 Investigate comments and complaints on social media as well as conduct customer feedback surveys.

 Ask yourself what:

 - • Customers want most out of this type of product?